nzare/MemorySubsystem/README.md

 4) TLB
 5) Cache

 Each part has a function declaration file and a function implementation file.
 Components like TLB and Cache have multiple levels and hence multiple files, their names indicating their levels.
-All these modules are combined and used in the "main.c" file which uses all the functionality of the 5 parts to form a Memory Subystem simulation.
+All these modules are combined and used in the "main.c" file which uses all the functionality of the 5 parts to form a Memory Subsystem simulation.